themindfulcoder/homebase/content/post/creating-a-desktop-file-in-linux.md

 With this done, any user would have access to teamspeak and be able to run it.
 Next up I needed the launcher to be aware of it.
 I downloaded an image to use as an icon and saved it to `/usr/local/share/teamspeak/ts3icon.png`

-First, create a desktop file for your user.
+Here comes the part where we create a desktop file for your user.

 ``` bash
 touch $home/.local/share/applications/teamspeak.desktop
 ```

-Next use your favourite editor and place the following inside your teamspeak.desktop file.
+Use your favourite editor and place the following inside your `teamspeak.desktop` file.

 ``` bash
 [Desktop Entry]
 Name=Teamspeak